turingschool/lesson_plans/ruby_03-professional_rails_applications/feed_engine.markdown

 ---
-title: The Pivot
+title: FeedEngine
-length: 2
+length: 3
 tags:
 type: project
 ---

 ## Project Description

-Your Dinner Dash application was *almost* great, but it turns out that we need to *pivot* the business model.

-In this project, you'll build upon an existing implementation of Dinner Dash.
-You will transform your restaurant ordering site into a platform that handles multiple, simultaneous businesses.
-Each business will have their own name, unique URL pattern, items, orders, and administrators.
+The goal of this project is to consume and aggregate third-party APIs.
+You will create a data aggregator service that pulls data and activity from other applications and publishes it through both a web interface.

 The project requirements are listed below: